akhodakivskiy/VimFx/documentation/shortcuts.md

 Using `<force>` allows you to run other commands in text inputs as well.
 For example, you could use `<force><a-j>` and `<force><a-k>` to be able to select tab backward and forward regardless if you happen to be in a text input or not.

+Notice that VimFx’s [button] turns grey when you’re in this “automatic insert mode.”

+[button]: button.md

 ### `<late>`